Gilmara-Git/Habits-Setup-Next-Level-Week/README.md

 # Motivation
-Keep committed with my goals.
+Keep committed with my goals.</br>
-Opportunity do code along with an amazing supportive community, learn together and progress as a Developer.
+Opportunity do code along with an amazing supportive community, learn together and progress as a Developer.</br>
 Thanks to [Rocketseat](https://www.instagram.com/rocketseat/?igshid=Yzg5MTU1MDY%3D) for promoting one more amazing event. 💗